axoflow/axosyslog-core-docs/content/docs/chapter-install/syslog-ng-compile-options/_index.md

   - *--with-python* Specifies which Python version to use, for example, `--with-python=2.7`

-  - *--with-timezone-dir* Specifies the directory where syslog-ng looks for the timezone files to resolve the `time-zone()` and `local-time-zone()` options.
+  - *--with-timezone-dir* Specifies the directory where `syslog-ng` looks for the timezone files to resolve the `time-zone()` and `local-time-zone()` options.
 If not specified, the `/opt/syslog-ng/share/zoneinfo/` and `/usr/share/zoneinfo/` directories are checked, respectively.
-Note that HP-UX uses a unique file format (`tztab`) to describe the timezone information, but that format is currently not supported in syslog-ng.
+Note that HP-UX uses a unique file format (`tztab`) to describe the timezone information, but that format is currently not supported.
 As a workaround, copy the zoneinfo files from another, non-HP-UX system to the `/opt/syslog-ng/share/zoneinfo/` directory of your HP-UX system.

   - *--without-compile-date* Removes the compilation date from the binary.
 For example, as openSUSE checks if recompilation changes the binary to detect if dependent packages need to be rebuilt or not, and including the date changes the binary every time.